prontoplugins/ultimatethemingforjirasd/docs/index.md

 You can not change the order of the standard fields.

+Note that if you find a that a specific field does not exist in the list, please contact us at prontoplugins@gmail.com.
+We will add the field (actual the field type) if possible.

+#### Export to CSV

-In the modal, you can also enable export to CSV.
+In the modal for "Customise the table", you can also enable export to CSV.
 When enabled, a button for this shows up right under the request list.